wizards-of-lua/wizards-of-lua/docs/installation.md

 ```bash
 /lua print(1+1)
 ```
-If everything works find you should receive something like the following output:
+If everything works fine you should receive something like the following output:
 ```
 [17:06:13] [Server thread/INFO]: 2
 ```